 Since the completion of the 2011-2015 Consolidated Plan, HOME made changes beginning with its 2012 program to respond to each of the following: significantly decreased HUD HOME allocations every year since 2010, an increase in the number of regional HOME housing consortiums also contributing to lower statewide allocations, and changes in the economy requiring greater priority and funding for affordable rental housing.
 Owner-occupied rehabilitation and tenant-based rental assistance were both eliminated as eligible State HOME Program activities to allow remaining funding to be targeted toward rental housing development.
-Tenant-based rental assistance, or TBRA, has been added back for the upcoming 2014 Program Year through a substantial amendment to the 2012 HOME Action Plan.
+Tenant-based rental assistance, or TBRA, was added back for the 2014 Program Year.

 ESG also made changes beginning in 2012 to accommodate the new requirements of the Emergency Solutions Grant program which succeeded the Shelter version of the ESG program.
 ESG Solutions oriented changes were anticipated in the Consolidated Plan and reflected in the strategies which include greater emphasis on homeless prevention and re-housing.
 Other priority activities, such as street outreach to unsheltered homeless, were established by the final Emergency Solutions Grant program rule which was published after the Consolidated Plan was completed.
-The 2014 HOME and ESG Annual Plans, included in the 2014 Annual Action Plan available on www.cdbgSC.com, provide greater details.